Balance to Breakthrough

 Even so, not all distraction is negative.
 In fact, a bit of diversion to relieve daily stress is both positive and necessary.
 It serves as mental rest from the day’s worries.
 You may catch yourself thinking, I just want to get distracted.
 If so, you’re not alone.
 It’s vital to give yourself a break.
 Watch a movie, take a walk, exercise or go to the beach.
 Just do something to let your mind rest.

 Distraction is negative if it controls and consumes you.
 You may notice yourself saying, “I have so much to do, and it’s hard to concentrate.”
-If unable to focus, it may be a challenging to finish tasks.
+If unable to focus, it may be challenging to finish tasks.
 In fact, It may be difficult to even start.

 At the start of the new year, take an assessment of your progress.
-Looking back on the year may leave you feeling frustrated.
-Perhaps you’ve achieved very little that you set out to accomplish.
-Not to worry.
-It’s time to break free from the same old routine.
+Looking back on the year may leave you feeling frustrated or proud.
+Whether you accomplished everything you set out to achieve or very little, not to worry.
+Today is a new day.

 1. Set clear goals for the new year.

-3. Identify small steps that you can take to get closer.
+3. Commit to small, achievable steps that you can take to get closer.

-4. Don’t wait to fit steps into an already busy routine.
+4. Don’t wait to fit steps into an already busy schedule.
 Block off the time.

 If ready to go from balance to breakthrough, your mindset is a great place to start.
-Don’t dwell on how far you have to go.
-Reflect on how far you've already come.
+One step may seem insignificant today.
+Many small steps have the power to change tomorrow.
 You can’t do all at once, but you can still do something.
 Focus on what you can do today.

 Julie Barbera, author of the forthcoming book, Cracked Mirror, Clear Reflection

 “Treasures Are Right Before Our Eyes, yet Many Miss Gems Searching for Pearls at the Bottom of the Sea.”